sriramrokkam/k8s-training/admin/trainer-guide.md

 For the docker exercises you need a private docker registry.
 Participants will upload their custom images to it during the course.
 After using a plain docker registry for quite some time, we decided to swith to [Harbor](https://goharbor.io/).
 It comes with a UI and some more useful features.
 In the admin folder of this repo, you find a registry folder with `install_harbor_registry.sh` script.
 Check the prerequisites and run the script as described [here](./registry/readme.md) to deploy a registry and make it available via an ingress.

+### Build and push sample app artefacts
+For the day 4 exercises, you will need to build and push the images of bulletinboard-ads and bulletinboard-reviews.
+This can be done automatically using this [script](./exercise_prep/bulletinboard.sh).
+It will clone both repositories, build the images and push them to the Harbor registry using the `participant` credentials.

 ### Setup cluster monitoring (~1 day before course starts)
 If you want to keep track of things happening in the cluster, you can use these [scripts](./monitoring) to setup prometheus/grafana based monitoring.